Azure/aca-dotnet-workshop/docs/aca/07-aca-cron-bindings/index.md

             if (overdueTasksList.Count> 0)
             {
                 _logger.LogInformation($"ScheduledTasksManager::marking {overdueTasksList.Count()} as overdue tasks");

                 await _daprClient.InvokeMethodAsync(HttpMethod.Post, "tasksmanager-backend-api", $"api/overduetasks/markoverdue", overdueTasksList);
             }
         }
     }
 }
 ```
-What we have done here that we've added new action method named `CheckOverDueTasksJob` contains the business logic which will be triggered by the Cron job configuration on a certain interval.
-This action method should be of type `POST` so it will be invoked when the job is triggered based on the Cron interval.
+Here, we have added a new action method called `CheckOverDueTasksJob`, which includes the relevant business logic that will be executed by the Cron job configuration at specified intervals.
+This action method must be of the `POST` type, allowing it to be invoked when the job is triggered in accordance with the Cron interval.

 ##### 3. Update the Backend Web API Project
-Now we need to add 2 new methods which are used by the scheduled job, open interface named `ITasksManager.cs` in the project `TasksTracker.TasksManager.Backend.Api` and add the below 2 methods:
+Now we need to add two new methods which are used by the scheduled job.
+Open the interface named `ITasksManager.cs` which is located under the `services` folder of the `TasksTracker.TasksManager.Backend.Api` project.
+Incorporate the following two methods:

 ```csharp
 public interface ITasksManager